USS John Hancock (DD-981): History

 Following commissioning, John Hancock proceeded to Naval Station Guantanamo Bay, Cuba for a 'shakedown' cruise and began making routine deployments.

 In March 1983, John Hancock reported to Ingalls Shipbuilding in Pascagoula, Mississippi for a six-month overhaul.
 Upon completion of the overhaul, John Hancock then spent three months in Cuba where the crew successfully completed GITMO re-certification at Naval Station Guantanamo Bay, Cuba before being deployed to provide support in the Persian Gulf in October 1984 to April 1985.
 Hurricane Diana caused John Hancock and numerous other ships at Charleston, South Carolina to emergency sortie out of the path of the hurricane in September 1984.
 During a 'show the flag' patrol in the Persian Gulf during the Tanker War between Iraq and Iran, John Hancock was fired upon by an Iraqi Mirage fighter aircraft using an Exocet missile which narrowly missed the destroyer.
 The missile heavily damaged a salvage tug that was directly in the line of fire.

+In 1986, John Hancock deployed to the NATO squadron in June and returned to home port in Charleston, SC in December of that same year.
+This was designated STANAVFORLANT 2-86.
+During this time the ship visited: West Germany, the Netherlands, Great Brittain (including Scotland), Denmark, and Norway.
+John Hancock sailed with ships from: Great Brittain, West Germany, Canada, Norway, Portugal, and the Netherlands.
+The NATO squadron executed a Freedom of Navigation exercise in the Baltic Sea near Bornholm Island.
+In November 1986, the ship crossed north of the Arctic Circle on a visit to the port of Narvik, Norway, thus earning its "Blue Nose" designation.

 In April 1988 John Hancock provided support in the Persian Gulf for Operation Earnest Will during a six-month deployment and was near the point where was hit with two Exocet missiles launched by an Iraqi Air Force aircraft in 1987.

 In 1991, John Hancock deployed with the Carrier Battle Group to the North Atlantic for two months in support of Operation North Star '91.